kongjun18/nvim-config/README.md

 Use \<Tab> to select suggestions. \<C-n> select next suggestions and \<C-p> select previous one.

 For C/C++, You should generate [compile database](https://www.jetbrains.com/help/clion/compilation-database.html)(compile_command.json) and place it at the root of C/C++ project.
-If you use CMake, just put `set(CMAKE_EXPORT_COMPILE_COMMANDS ON)` in your CMakeLists.txt.
-If you use Makefile, you can use compiledb or bear to generate compile_command.json at the root.

-Task `project-generate` would generate CMake project and place compile_commands.json to the root. `generate-compile-database-from-makefile` use compiledb to generate Makefile.
+If you use CMake or Makefile, my configuration handles it for you.
+Please check aformentioned `project-configurate` and `generate-compile-database-from-makefile`.

 coc.nvim has full capability of LSP(language server protocal).
 Theoretically, coc.nvim supports all LSP.
 If you want to write other language(such as Lua), just find the corresponding LSP and configure coc.nvim.

 ![code completion](./images/code-completion.gif)

 ### Dynamic check

-I integrate [coc.nvim](https://github.com/neoclide/coc.nvim) and [ALE](https://github.com/dense-analysis/ale) to lint code.
-You can modify ALE configuration to add more linters.

 See [code completion](https://github.com/kongjun18/nvim-config#code-completion).